 Franchising Agreements

 Franchising involves achieving a successful business model that is profitable, so that another business owner, who is granted a licence to use your intellectual property, business format and experience, can follow your success.
+Franchising agreements are important to have in place with any franchisee to govern how your intellectual property can be used and replicated in the business franchise.

 In return for being permitted to use the IP of the franchisor, the franchisee usually pays an initial fee and royalties based on a percentage of turnover or profit.
-Franchising allows the franchisor to grow their business without having to open, staff and manage new premises, branches or outlets themselves.
+Franchising agreements allow the franchisor to grow their business without having to open, staff and manage new premises, branches or outlets themselves.
 This means the franchisor can extend this part of its business without having to raise capital to do so, while still retaining considerable control over what the franchisee does with the business.

 The franchisee is able to manage what is effectively its own business, which has been thoroughly tested by the franchisor already, and is able to make reasonable use of the franchisor’s business expertise and model.
-For the franchisee, franchising represents a low risk method of going into business using a tried and tested formula.
+For the franchisee, franchising agreements represent a low risk method of going into business using a tried and tested formula.

 tidman-icon-blue